iamronen/Generativeprocess/README.md

 #### Pull Requests
 When you have a contribution that you wish to add to the SoCoDoJo repo you need to make a pull request.
 This is the equivelent of saying, "hey, I've made changes to your repo - do you want to add them?".
 This can be done in several ways but using the Github GUI is probably the easiest.

 - Make sure changes made in your vault have been pushed to your fork on github.
-Obsidian is setup to do this automagically but outside of our specific context it may not be
+Obsidian is setup to do this automagically every couple of minuites but outside of our specific context it may not be the case (typically you'll drop into a terminal and use the command `git push`).
+- Go to your personal fork on Github
+- Check that the most recent co